msamendinger/spacelift-poc/README.md

 spacelift configuration is managed as terraform files here.

 - The stack that points to the foundation subfolder must be an administrative one.
-- If you want to use `spacectl stack --local-preview --id <stack-id>` the stack must have `enable_local_preview` set to `true`.
+- If you want to use `spacectl stack local-preview --id <stack-id>` the stack must have `enable_local_preview` set to `true`.

 ### stack1